 Remember that the college admissions committee members go through each essay quickly as they receive thousands of them.
 So, you must deliver your message efficiently without dragging your essay.

 How to open a personal statement?

-Most students waste a lot of time coming up with a killer opening for their essay.
+Most students waste a lot of time coming up with a killer opening for their essays.
 They want to make their introduction catchy by using quotes or sayings.
-This is an incredibly wrong approach and is off putting.
+This is an incredibly wrong approach and is off-putting.

 This is your opportunity to introduce yourself, show them that you are enthusiastic about the course that you are applying to.
 What do you find exciting about studying it, what do you hope to learn, etc.